Divorce After 50: Challenges & Survival Tips for a Gray Divorce

 Challenge #1: Financial implications

-Dividing assets, retirement savings, and dealing with potential spousal support can be more complicated and have a more significant impact on both parties' financial well-being than in a divorce at a younger age.
+Dividing assets, retirement planning, and dealing with potential spousal support can be more complicated and have a more significant impact on both parties' financial well-being than in a divorce at a younger age.
 If you’re considering a divorce after 50, it’s important to work with a Certified Divorce Financial Analyst to create a plan for managing your assets, retirement savings, and other financial considerations.
-This can help you ensure that you are making informed decisions and protecting your financial future.
+This can help you ensure that you are making informed decisions and protecting your financial future when negotiating your divorce settlement.

 Challenge #2: Health concerns